 Digital license plates are now legal in California

-New technology is hitting the streets in California, where motorists may now use high-tech digital license plates on their vehicles instead of the old-fashioned metal variety.
+New technology is hitting the streets in California that lets motorists use high-tech digital license plates on their vehicles instead of the old-fashioned metal variety.

 The Motor Vehicle Digital Number Plates Bill (AB 984), passed earlier this month, allows California vehicle owners to use the digital plates, made exclusively by California company Reviver.